 Sample size: The study is powered to detect a standardised difference of 0.26 in the KDQoL between groups over 6-months adjusted for baseline.
-To achieve 90% power and a type I error rate of 5%, 252 participants are required.
-Assuming an overall attrition rate of 15%, and 25% non-adherence with INHD in the intervention group, the targeted number of randomisations is 350 (150 to control arm, 200 to intervention arm).
+To achieve 90% power and a type I error rate of 5%, 216 participants are required, taking into account an overall attrition rate of 15%.